pedrosanta/quill-sharedb-cursors/README.md

 * https://github.com/benbro/quill/tree/multi-cursor

-Additionally, and based off the work it has been done over at [Reedsy](https://reedsy.com) related to multi cursor sync (*both for carets and selections*) built on top of the v0.20 of Quill, the multi cursors module was published and made available as a way to contribute to the community and help this effort move forward:
+Additionally, and based on the work it has been done over at [Reedsy](https://reedsy.com) related to multi cursor sync (*both for carets and selections*) built on top of the v0.20 of Quill, the multi cursors module was published and made available as a way to contribute to the community and help this effort move forward:

 * **GitHub: https://github.com/reedsy/quill-cursors**
 * **NPM: https://www.npmjs.com/package/quill-cursors**